 Figure 6.
 Raman spectrum of α -ZrW2O8 measured in this study at $T = 298$ K (red line) and observed Raman band centers reported by Evans et al. [Ref.
-(15)] (green peaks), along with Raman spectra simulated from density functional perturbation theory (DFPT) at the (b) GGA/PBE (black line/peaks) and (c) GGA/PBEsol (blue line/peaks) levels.
+(15)] (green peaks), along with Raman spectra simulated from density functional perturbation theory (DFPT) at the (b) GGA/PBE (black line/peaks) and (c) GGA/PBESol (blue line/peaks) levels.
 Natural line broadening was simulated from DFPT eigenfrequencies using a Lorentzian lineshape function with a full width at half maximum (FWHM) of 4 cm-1.

-The Raman spectra simulated with DFPT at the PBEsol and PBE levels, along with the Raman-active bands observed at room temperature in this study and by Evans et al.15 are shown in Figure 6, with the corresponding vibrational eigenfrequencies listed in Table 3, which also includes Raman band centers measured by Ravindran et al.24 at $T = 20$ K. All three sets of observed Raman bands appear to be consistent overall, although a larger number of Raman-active bands was reported by Ravindran et al.24 Instead of the fourteen Raman bands expected above 600 cm-1 from group theory analysis (cf. Table 3), twenty bands were observed by Ravindran et al.24 Comparison between their Raman results and PBEsol predictions show that the band observed at 1021 cm-1 (1020 cm-1 in this study) is actually a combination of two bands predicted at 1021 cm-1 (T irrep) and 1019 cm-1 (A irrep).
-In addition, the bands centers observed Ravindran et al.24 at 855 , 841 , 779 , 718 , 685 , 645 and 628 cm-1 do not appear to coincide with any of the α -ZrW2O8 Raman bands predicted with DFPT or measured in this study or by Evans et al.15 or by Perrottoni and da Jornada.20 As aforementioned, some of these Raman bands might stem from the formation of stable ZrO2 and WO3 products at room temperature.
-Let us note that, similar to PDOS and IR DFPT calculations, no Raman active modes are predicted to occur in the ranges 381-739 cm-1 and 374-717 cm-1 with PBEsol and PBE, respectively.
+The Raman spectra simulated with DFPT at the PBESol and PBE levels, along with the Raman-active bands observed at room temperature in this study and by Evans et al.15 are shown in Figure 6, with the corresponding vibrational eigenfrequencies listed in Table 3, which also includes Raman band centers measured by Ravindran et al.24 at $T = 20$ K. All three sets of observed Raman bands appear to be consistent overall, although a larger number of Raman-active bands was reported by Ravindran et al.24 Instead of the fourteen Raman bands expected above 600 cm-1 from group theory analysis (cf. Table 3), twenty bands were observed by Ravindran et al.24 Comparison between their Raman results and PBESol predictions show that the band observed at 1021 cm-1 (1020 cm-1 in this study) is actually a combination of two bands predicted at 1021 cm-1 (T irrep) and 1019 cm-1 (A irrep).
+In addition, the bands centers observed by Ravindran et al.24 at 855, 841, 779, 718, 685, 645 and 628 cm-1 do not appear to coincide with any of the α -ZrW2O8 Raman bands predicted with DFPT or measured in this study or by Evans et al.15 or by Perottoni and da Jornada.20 As aforementioned, some of these Raman bands might stem from the presence of stable ZrO2 or WO3 in the sample used by Ravindran et al.24 Let us note that, similar to PDOS and IR DFPT calculations, no Raman active modes are predicted to occur in the ranges 381-739 cm^{-1} and 374-717 cm^{-1} with PBEsol and PBE, respectively.